ROCm/rocDecode/docs/install/quick-start.rst

 To install the rocDecode runtime with minimum requirements, follow these steps:

-1. Install core ROCm components (ROCm 6.1.0 or later) using the :doc:`native package manager <rocm-install-on-linux:how-to/native-install/index>` installation instructions.
+1. Install core ROCm components (ROCm 6.1.0 and above) using the :doc:`native package manager <rocm-install-on-linux:how-to/native-install/index>` installation instructions.